jdom715/RedditSearchWidget/README.md

 **WHAT DOES THIS WIDGET DO EXACTLY?**

-This widget's purpose is to search subreddits for the keywords you give given the parameters you give it.
+This widget's purpose is to search subreddits for the keywords you give, given the parameters you give it.

 **HOW DO I USE IT AND WHAT DOES EVERYTHING DO?**